muratk5n/thirdwave/en/README.md

 which has a long agrarian-empire past -a negative-, did not explore as the West did, in fact, failed to map even the mid-size landmasses near it, missed the boat on most major tech innovations of the last 300 years..
-You dont come back from that.
-Not e-z
+You dont come back from that e-z.

 ---